Space image Jupiter and its three months, in the foreground the ESA probe “Juice"

 Personal details

 Roland Lammegger heads the “Magnetometry” research department at TU Graz.
-Christoph Amtmann conducts post-doc research in the same department.
+Christoph Amtmann conducts post-doc research in the same department and at the Austrian Academy of Sciences (OeAW).
 The researchers are focusing on the development of a magnetic field sensor based on coupled dark states.
 The 1000 Ideas project “An optical 3D quantum sensor for magnetic fields” (2022-2024) receives EUR 151,436 in funding from the Austrian Science Fund FWF.

 Publication